If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 - Vertical PDUs mount on the back or sides of the rack's posts, occupying 0U of space.
 This design allows for up to 48 outlets on a single PDU.

-- Eaton Tripp Lite's vertical PDUs enable simple toolless mounting into compatible racks for hassle-free installation.
+- Eaton's vertical PDUs enable simple toolless mounting into compatible racks for hassle-free installation.

 Digital load metering

 - A front-panel digital load meter on Local Metered PDU models displays total PDU output current in amps for local monitoring of connected loads.